christaylorcodes/ConnectWiseManageAPI/Docs/Update-CWMCompanyTypeAssociation.md

 ```

 ### -TypeAssociationID
-The TypeAssociationID you are updating.
+The TypeAssociationID of the company that you are updating.
+Get-CWMCompanyTypeAssociation

-`Get-CWMCompanyTypeAssociation -Company $Company.id`

 ```yaml
 Type: Int32